diditforlulz273/PokerRL-Omaha/README.md

  - Significantly outperforms the original NN agent in PLO on any training step tested in h2h.

 #### Convolutional Neural Network
- - Which hasn't explored much and doesen't work well ATM.
-The idea is to explore network potency to pick all the parameters without human segmentation from 2D array.
+ - Which hasn't explored much and doesn't work well ATM.
+The idea is to explore network potency to pick all the parameters without human segmentation from a 2D array.
 First 2-4 rows are private cards, next 5 are board cards and the last one is a vector of stacks and bets happened before.
   Total array size is 8X24.

 #### Leaky ReLU usage for all NNs
- - negative slope of 0.1 is tested to improve loss decrease speed by 2-6% at no cost.
+ - The negative slope of 0.1 is tested to improve loss decrease speed by 2-6% at no cost.

 #### Standalone Head to Head Agent evaluator
  - Standalone module written with takeaways from the original h2h evaluator of PokerRL.